mr-doc/mr-doc/README.md

 ### Writing Documentation

 The way documentation is written is mostly inspired by [Rust](https://doc.rust-lang.org/book/second-edition/ch14-02-publishing-to-crates-io.html#making-useful-documentation-comments).
 Proper and consistent documentation leads to better understanding of one's code and the purpose of the code.
 In Mr. Doc, we will follow Rust's concept of writing the documentation using Markdown.
 The documentation must begin with a summary or a short description of the code.
-It should also be properly punctuated.
+It should also be punctuated properly.

 ```javascript
 [Use a single star block comment]